interledger/rafiki/docs/deployment.md

 ### Admin UI

-In order to manage, and view information about the Rafiki instance(s) via a UI, you can navigate to `localhost:3010` (Cloud Nine Wallet) or `localhost:4010` (Happy Life Bank).
-This `frontend` project runs a Remix app that queries info and executes mutations against the [Admin APIs](#admin-apis)
+In order to manage, and view information about the Rafiki instance(s) via a UI, you can navigate to [`localhost:3010`](http://localhost:3010) (Cloud Nine Wallet) or [`localhost:4010`](http://localhost:4010) (Happy Life Bank).
+This is the `frontend` project which runs a Remix app for querying info and executing mutations against the Rafiki [Admin APIs](#admin-apis).

 ### Admin APIs

-In addition to the using the Admin UI for interacting with the Admin APIs, you can also use the Apollo explorer (on `localhost:3001/graphql` and `localhost:4001:graphql`, respectively), and also via the [Postman collection](https://www.postman.com/interledger/workspace/interledger/folder/22855701-ba745403-c5e8-4893-9dff-bccb72ea0614?ctx=documentation).
+In addition to the using the Admin UI for interacting with the Admin APIs, you can also use the Apollo explorer (on [`localhost:3001/graphql`](http://localhost:3001/graphql) and [`localhost:4001/graphql`](http://localhost:4001/graphql), respectively), and also via the [Postman collection](https://www.postman.com/interledger/workspace/interledger/folder/22855701-ba745403-c5e8-4893-9dff-bccb72ea0614?ctx=documentation).
 The Postman collection is configured to use the default endpoints of the local environment.

 ### Open Payments APIs